This article was scientifically fact-checked by Social Psychologist Dr. Justin Lehmiller.

 Prostate (n.): 1640s, from Greek prostates “leader, ruler, guardian; one standing in front,” so called from its position at the base of the bladder.

-Emission and ejaculation, then, are clearly different things.
-In fact, some men who enjoy chastity play or orgasm denial often use prostate massage to release the sensation of needing to orgasm without actually orgasming.
+It’s clear that emission and ejaculation are very different things.
+Some men who partake in chastity play or orgasm forcing or denial often turn to prostate massage in order to relieve the need to orgasm without actually having an orgasm.

-We put this question to each of our experts, and they all responded in similar ways.
 Charlie Glickman said: “When we wrote The Ultimate Guide to Prostate Pleasure, we asked men what concerns they had.
-Over and over, we heard guys say that they were worried that enjoying prostate massage meant that they were gay.
-That’s one of the big taboos.”
+Over and over, we heard guys say that they were worried that

-Prostate massage seems to come loaded with significance and presumption.
-But perhaps there’s more to the mystification of male anal pleasure than simple taboo.
-After all, that taboo has to come from somewhere.
-Could it perhaps come from the confusing conflict of myths and misnomers?
+As a topic, prostate massage comes loaded with presumptions.
+However there is more to the mystification of male anal pleasure than simple taboo.
+Of course, those taboos have to have come from somewhere.
+Could it perhaps be the result of some confusing myths and misnomers?

-According to Sara Nasserzadeh, the misunderstandings about this could be two-fold:
+According to social psychologist and psychosexual therapist Dr. Sara Nasserzadeh, misunderstandings about prostate pleasure could be two-fold:

-- Misunderstandings of the health risks and benefits of such practice.
+- Misunderstanding the health benefits and possible health risks of such practice.

 - Our limited and relatively new knowledge base and attention towards sexual pleasure as a component of sexual relationships and explorations.

-“Our knowledge of sexual pleasure,” Sara elaborates, “is pretty new and somehow still limited.
-There are still misconceptions about the external organs let alone the internal ones.
-Also pleasure has not always been a part of our conversations when we talk about our sexuality.
+“Our knowledge of sexual pleasure,” Dr. Nasserzadeh explains, “is pretty new and somehow still limited.
+There are still misconceptions about the external organs let alone internal ones.
+Also pleasure has not always been a part of our conversation when we talk about sexuality.
 It was meant for procreation and reproduction, a more advanced discourse was created not long ago to talk about the emotional elements involved and now for the past couple of decades we are talking about “what gives us pleasure” in a proactive way.”

-“And in addition to all of that, until we wrote The Ultimate Guide to Prostate Pleasure, there wasn’t a book you could read that explained everything you needed to know.
-The lack of information kept people from trying it, which meant that there wasn’t a demand for a guide like that, and so forth.
+“Until we wrote The Ultimate Guide to Prostate Pleasure, there wasn’t a book you could read that explained everything you needed to know.
+The lack of information kept people from trying it, which meant that there wasn’t a demand for a guide like that.
 But ever since the book came out, we’ve heard from hundreds of men and their partners and I can promise you that more folks are trying it than ever before!”

-Luckily, Charlie Glickman, has done research.
-He shared some findings with us, along with a caution that this there is little medically funded proof – most of what we know is common sense.
+Luckily, Charlie Glickman, has done some digging for us.
+He shared some findings, along with a caution that this there is little medically funded proof – most of what we know is common sense.

-Sex educator Sunny agrees.
-“A number of health practitioners believe regular prostate massage helps protect against prostate related health ailments including prostate cancer.
-Studies indicate it flushes out toxins, fluids, and helps clear blockages that aren’t affected by ejaculation alone.
+Sunny agrees.
+“Many health practitioners believe regular prostate massage helps protect against prostate related health ailments, including prostate cancer.
+Studies indicate it flushes out toxins and helps clear blockages that aren’t cleared by ejaculation alone.
 In addition, it relieves tension and increases blood flow to the area which also positively affects health.”

 Glickman expands on the science behind Sunny Megatron’s comments: “The prostate is actually full of tiny, fluid-producing glands.
 And just as glands in your skin can get blocked, so can the glands in your prostate.
 Although ejaculation also squeezes fluids out of the prostate, it might not be strong enough to do the job if anything is trapped, so massage may be more effective.”

-For those reasons and more, that’s why prostate massage is especially important.
+Not only for the reasons mentioned above, prostate massage is especially important.
 Bacterial prostatitis, which is a swelling and inflammation of the prostate doesn’t respond to antibiotics and one of the causes is the presence of a biofilm.
 Glickman explains: “That’s when a colony of bacteria produces a shield that protects them from the environment.
-Massaging the prostate may disrupt the biofilm, which would allow antibiotics to be more effective.”
+Massaging the prostate may disrupt the biofilm and allow antibiotics to be more effective.”

 Dr. Sara Nasserzadeh does have access to some solid research information to support the health benefits of prostate research.

-She tells us: “It has been reported that regular prostate massages could help with men’s quality of erections and even elicit one (we have solid research among men with spinal cord injury who report having an erection after prostate massage).”
+She tells us: “It has been reported that regular prostate massages could help with erection quality and even elicit one (we have solid research among men with spinal cord injuries who report having an erection after prostate massage).”

-This question is succinctly answered by Sunny Megatron: “Although the prostate can be reached with fingers it’s near impossible to do solo without the aid of a tool.
+Here is one question that we have answered in a myriad of ways, and you can find below a whole list of places you can look to learn more.
+However this Sunny Megatron provides a very succinct answer: “Although the prostate can be reached with fingers it’s near impossible to do solo without the aid of a tool, so consider investing in a sex toy made specifically for prostate stimulation.
 If you have a partner to help with the massage it can be very stressful on their fingers, hands, and wrists making it difficult to maintain for long periods.
 Massagers not only make things easier in that regard, the vibration also gives more pleasure options than a stationary object.”